brhvucn/Boilerplate_ASPNETMVC/Boilerplate/CRM.API/crm.api.readme.md

 ﻿# CRM.API
 This project is a Web API that exposes a number of endpoints to other services.
 This is usefull when you need e.g. Angular/React/Vue applications to interact with the application.

+Please note that this API has references to both the BLL and the DAL projects.
+This is not the common approach in the 3 layered architecture.
+However we need to configure the Dependency Injection (this is the only reason for these references).
+The BLL could configure the DAL and as such follow the guidelines of each layer only referring the layer below.
+This approach is not chosen here, since this would require the BLL layer to know how the DAL should be implemented.
+Both approaches could be used.